Magamex/magamex/README.md

 [![Header](https://thumbs.gfycat.com/EasyHardEwe-size_restricted.gif)][website]

 ### My name is Matias and I live in Argentina.
-I'm a Full Stack Developer, I like linux and games.
+I'm a Backend Developer, I like linux and games.

 Here are some ideas to get you started: